Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 In 2020, the National Safety Council (NSC) reported that “struck-by” and “caught-between” injuries are two of OSHA’s “fatal four” leading causes of workplace fatalities.
 These statistics underscore the value of proximity detection systems.

-Industries with considerable risk of collision between heavy machinery, objects, and people benefit the most from proximity alert systems.
+Industries with considerable risk of collision between heavy machinery, objects, and personnel benefit the most from proximity alert systems.
 They include:

 • Construction